jdevuyst/dependable-data-structures/README.md

 Available operations: `findMin`, `merge`, `insert`, `deleteMin`.

 A supplementary `CountedLeftistHeap` data structure is also available.

+## OrderedVect

+`OrderedVect` is a linked list type that is always sorted.
+The element count and order criteria are embedded in the type.
+There's also a `merge` operation that will merge two `OrderedVect`s.